When creating content, you may need to insert special characters and symbols into your posts.

 (Character encoding added to post in Text mode)

-(Character inserted into post in Visual editor)
+(Character added to post in Visual mode)

-The HTML Entities Button WordPress plugin is another free plugin that you may want to look at installing if you do any work in Text mode and want to be able to add custom characters without having to keep switching over to Visual mode …
+This is another free plugin you may want to look at installing on your website if you work in Text mode and would like the ability to add special characters without switching to Visual mode …

-(HTML Entities Button plugin)
+(HTML Entities Button WordPress plugin)

-(Installing HTML Entities Button)
+(Install HTML Entities Button)

-(HTML Entities Button Items – Text Mode)
+(HTML Entities Button Menu Functionality)

-The HTML Entities Button plugin allows you to convert special characters to HTML entities …
+This plugin allows you to convert special characters to HTML entities …

-(Convert special characters to HTML entities feature)
+(Convert special characters to HTML entities button)

-(Convert HTML entities to special characters functionality)
+(Convert HTML entities to special characters)

 (Insert HTML entities)

-Add emoticons to your page content …
+Insert emoticons into your content …

-Add WP Emojis to your content …
+Add WP Emojis …

 (WP Emoji One plugin)

-(Insert links to recent posts functionality)
+(Insert links to recent posts item)

-(Keep Emoticons As Text)
+(Keep Emoticons As Text – plugin for WordPress)

 After the release of version 4.3, WordPress removed the “Formatting” section from its Writing Settings.
-This plugin does the same thing as unchecking the “convert to smilies” option that was available in those settings.
+This plugin does the same thing as deselecting the “convert to smilies” option that was available in those settings.